metayeti/YABS.js/README.md

 ## 1. How it works

 YABS.js takes a single JSON file containing build instructions as an input.
 It then configures, prepares, and runs the build process.
-If the build is successful, you should see a "Build finished!" message at the end of the output.
+If the build is successful, you should see a "Build finished!" message at the end of the output and the build should materialize in the build destination directory.

 For the most part, this is a content-unaware build system which only deals with files and not source code directly (apart from the mangling and compressing capabilities provided by [uglify-js](https://www.npmjs.com/package/uglify-js) and preprocessing which is delegated to [MetaScript](https://www.npmjs.com/package/metascript), and the fact that JSDoc-like meta tags can be extracted from sourcefiles to construct information headers for output files).
-This build system does not understand modules, `import`, `export` and `require` statements.
+This build system does not understand modules, `import`, `export` or `require` statements.
 What it does is roughly the following:

 1. Clones the hierarchy of non-source files related to the web application, updating with newer files (skipping files that didn't change since the last build), into the output directory (typically `build/`, `release/` or equivalent) as specified by the build instructions file.